 Today’s Pick 4 Midday results are in.
 Here are the winning numbers for Tuesday July 6, 2021

-Your Pick 4 Midday results for Tuesday July 6, 2021 are as follows:
+So these are your Pick 4 Midday results for Tuesday July 6, 2021:

 Did you know that?

 - Lottery-funded films have scored 14 Oscars and 32 BAFTAs.
 Examples: The King’s Speech, Billy Elliot, and The Last King of Scotland all raised funds via the UK’s National Lottery.

 - In the US, a total of 11 states have reported earning more tax revenue from lottery sales than from income tax.

 - According to the National Endowment for Financial Education, up to 70% of all lottery winners lose it all within a few years after winning their windfall.
 44% of the winners of the UK National Lottery go bankrupt within a few years according to research firm The Camelot Group.

 - Winning the lottery does not necessarily make you any happier.
 According to researchers from Northwestern University and the University of Massachusetts, the findings are as follows: “Eventually, the thrill of winning the lottery will itself wear off.
 If all things are judged by the extent to which they depart from a baseline of past experience, gradually even the most positive events will cease to have impact as they themselves are absorbed into the new baseline against which further events are judged.”

 - It may be a good idea to never talk about your lottery winnings.
 One New York state trust attorney puts it best: “The bigger problem arises when there is an oral (usually flippant) promise to share the proceeds.”

 The lottery has always generated a healthy dose of humor and cynicism among the who’s who.
 A couple of salient examples for today:

 “I’ve done the calculation and your chances of winning the lottery are identical whether you play or not.”
 (Fran Lebowitz)